ShitcoinBTC/ShitcoinBtc/README.md

 Owlee Core is an experimental digital currency that enables instant payments to anyone, anywhere in the world. owlee uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Syscoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Syscoin Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).
+For more information, as well as an immediately useable, binary version of the owlee Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).

 Syscoin is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.